 Stop at another street food vendor for İçli Köfte; Sabirtaşı makes Istanbul’s best içli köfte (a crispy bulgur shell filled with minced meat, parsley, and sautéed pine nuts), and if you don’t feel like walking up to their restaurant, their İstiklal Street vendor is always around to serve up the köfte on the go.
 Made by hand on a daily basis, the içli köfte are downright delicious.

 We are sure, easily you will find Turkish coffee all around Istanbul but you should know another traditional type of coffee drink as Menengic Pistachio Coffee.
-Menengic is produced from the coffee tree.
-This tree is Latin name is pistacia terebinthustur.
-In Turkey, menengic trees grow naturally in mountainous rural parts of the Mediterranean region, Southeastern Anatolia region, and Central Anatolia region without any need of any planting process.
+Menengic is produced from the Menegiç tree.
+This tree’s Latin name is pistacia terebinthustur.
+In Turkey, menengic trees grow naturally in mountainous rural parts of the Mediterranean, Southeastern, and Central Turkey without any need of any planting process.
 Menengiç Coffee has different ways of cooking, but the most common method of cooking is to cook just like Turkish coffee.

-Turkish people love sweets and confectionaries.
-Beyoğlu Chocolate; one of the most famous chocolates in Istanbul are the milk or dark chocolate bars filled with enormous hazelnuts, pistachios, or almonds, sold on İstiklal Street at Meşhur Beyoğlu Çikolatacısı.
-The manufacturer of these grab-and-go chocolates is Elit, which has been around since 1924.
+Turkish people love sweets and confectioneries.
+Let try some of them; Beyoğlu Chocolate; one of the most famous chocolates in Istanbul are the milk or dark chocolate bars filled with enormous hazelnuts, pistachios, or almonds, sold on İstiklal Street at Meşhur Beyoğlu Çikolatacısı.

 Hotel pickup and drop-off

 We’ll meet by the entrance of Tünel (historic funicular) which is opposite to Nord Stern Hotel in Karaköy, located on the street where the tram lines (T1) run through Galata Bridge, approximately one minute walk from Karaköy tram stop.